 One common source of distress for mesothelioma patients and their families is time.
 Many mesothelioma patients are symptom-free in the early stages of the disease, and when they do begin to exhibit symptoms, it can be difficult to get a clear diagnosis; once they receive a diagnosis, they are often left with a short life expectancy.
 Treatment for mesothelioma can also place heavy demands on patients’ and caregivers’ time.
 Those dealing with mesothelioma are often burdened by negative thoughts and feelings, which can be compounded by the limited treatment options available to them.
 Many of the patients and caregivers also reported that they did not receive enough communication from their doctors.
 The final conclusion of the research team was that further study was needed to fully understand the mental and emotional burden of mesothelioma and provide patients and caregivers with the help they need.

-Philadelphia Mesothelioma Lawyers at Shein Law Obtain Justice for Mesothelioma Patients
+Philadelphia Mesothelioma Lawyers at Shein Law Advocate for Those Affected By a Mesothelioma Diagnosis and its Psychological Impact

 If you or a loved one has been diagnosed with mesothelioma, the last thing you need to worry about is your financial security.
 The knowledgeable, experienced Philadelphia mesothelioma lawyers at Shein Law are committed to holding those responsible for your asbestos exposure accountable and fighting for the compensation you deserve for your suffering.
 Call us at 877-743-4652 or contact us online to discuss your case.
 With offices in Philadelphia and Pennsauken, New Jersey, we proudly serve clients throughout Pennsylvania and New Jersey.